 Explores beginning level graphic design and publishing using professional page layout software.
-Introduces typography design, basic page layout, computer file management, professional methods of design organization, keyboard work and the foundations of computer use in single-page layouts.
+Emphasizes typography, basic page layout, computer file management, professional methods of design organization, keyboard efficiency, and the foundations of computer use in single-page layouts.
 The PCC Graphic Design department recommends that students take GD 140 and GD 141 courses in consecutive terms.
 Prerequisites: GD 114, GD 150.
-Prerequisite/concurrent: GD 122.
+Prerequisite/concurrent: GD 151.

 GD 141.
 Digital Page Design 2.
 3 Credits.

-Covers layout and design of multi-page printed documents.
-Includes interactive page elements, prepress and output, file management and industry-standard design processes.
+Covers layout design of multi-page printed documents.
+Includes interactive page elements, prepress and output, file management, and industry-standard design processes.
 The PCC Graphic Design department recommends that students take GD 140 and GD 141 courses in consecutive terms.
 Prerequisite: GD 116, GD 122, GD 140, GD 151.
 Prerequisite/concurrent: GD 124, GD 160, GD 182.

 GD 151.
 Digital Illustration 2.
 3 Credits.

-Introduces professional software to control digital image editing, photo manipulation and layer compositing of raster art.
-Emphasizes file formats, techniques and tools used by graphic designers.
+Introduces professional software for digital image editing, photo manipulation, and layer compositing of raster art.
+Emphasizes file formats, techniques, and tools used by graphic designers.
 Prerequisites: GD 116, GD 122, GD 140, GD 151.
-Prerequisite/concurrent: GD 141 and GD 151.
+Prerequisite/concurrent: GD 182.

 GD 221.
 Graphic Design 4.
 3 Credits.

 Focuses on publication design.
-Single-page and multiple-page projects will emphasize hierarchy, eyeflow, structure and organization.
+Covers single-page and multiple-page projects emphasizing hierarchy, eyeflow, structure and organization.
 Builds upon first-year skills in typography and design through projects, lessons and exercises using professional page layout software.
-Advanced computer production techniques build on previous coursework.
+Includes advanced computer production techniques.
 Required: Second-year standing in the Graphic Design program.
 Prerequisites: GD 124, GD 141, GD 151, GD 160.

 GD 222.
 Graphic Design 5.
 3 Credits.

-Explore branding, logo design and identity systems.
-Research target audience and create design solutions to communicate client and product image through logos, logotypes, icons, and symbols.
-Advanced computer production techniques build on previous coursework.
-Required: Second-year standing in the Graphic Design program Prerequisite: GD 221.
+Explores branding, logo design and identity systems.
+Covers researching target audiences and creating design solutions to communicate client and product image through logos, logotypes, icons, and symbols.
+Requires advanced computer production techniques building on previous coursework.
+Required: Second-year standing in the Graphic Design program.
+Prerequisite: GD 221, GD 260.